johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 I will leave implementation of `execute` to you.
 Try to figure it out, but then ask questions if you have trouble.
-To give you a rough idea of what to expect, my `step` method implementation is about 40 lines, and about half of those are blank lines, comment lines, and debugging statements (calls to `log.debug("your message here")`).
+To give you a rough idea of what to expect, I have used between 20 and 40 lines of code in `step` (including comments and debugging messages) depending on how much I did in each line.
+More lines of code, each doing less work, is likely a little easier to debug.

+It is very, very easy to make mistakes in the `step` method (guess how I know).
+You must keep several things straight:

+* The register fields in the instrution (`instr.reg_target`, `instr.reg_src1`, and `instr.reg_src2`) are _indexes_ of registers
+  in the `registers` instance variable of CPU.
+The index of a register is not the same as the register, and also not the same as the value in the register.
+Mixing them up will cause bugs!
+* Similarly, distinguish memory cells from the addresses of memory cells, and from the values in memory cells.
+Since both addresses and values are represented as integers, it is easy to mix them up.
+* The offset field is added to the value in the second source register _before_ executing the ALU operation.

 While I'd like to have some nice stand-alone test cases for the `step` method, they are difficult to set up because